Harris to push abortion fight in Florida on Roe anniversary

 It’s likely that the battle over reproductive rights will focus more on state legislatures than Washington, where the two parties appear deadlocked on the issue.

-Democrats have 51 seats in the Senate, which means they can block any Republican attempts to ban abortion nationwide, but there’s not enough support with their caucus to sidestep filibuster rules to restore the national right to abortion.
+Democrats have 51 seats in the Senate, which means they can block any Republican attempts to ban abortion nationwide, but there’s not enough support within their caucus to sidestep filibuster rules to restore the national right to abortion.

 In addition, the administration has limited tools to take executive action, although it’s worked to make abortion pills more widely available.